The presentation of the National Budget and the Budget Memorandum

-After the Queens Speech and the traditional cheering of the monarch "Long live the Queen, hurray, hurray, hurray", Her Majesty the Queen leaves the Hall of Knights.
-The members of the House of Representatives then make their way to the plenary meeting hall of the House, where the minister of Finance presents his famous "Third-Tuesday-of-September"-briefcase, which contains the National Budget and the Budget Memorandum.
+After the speech from the throne and the traditional cheering of the monarch "Long live the King, hurray, hurray, hurray", the King leaves the Hall of Knights.
+The members of the House of Representatives then make their way to the Plenary Hall of the House, where the minister of Finance presents his "third-Tuesday-of-September"-briefcase.
+The briefcase contains the national budget and the Budget Memorandum.

 The Budget Memorandum